marty-chavez-codes/README/README.md

 #### User stories

-As an user I expect to see a button bla bla bla bla

 #### Development Plan

 description of your development plan

-* Development Plan  ONE
-* Development Plan  Two
+* Development Plan  One - Did class Player and class Computer on draw.io as well as wireframe - wasn't that successful
+* Development Plan  Two - No true second Dev Plan.  with game flow and general idea in mind, I kind of just went about the HTML w/ CSS to start to build out index.html
-* Development Plan  Three
+* Development Plan  Three - Dev Plan three was really about putting in logic and prompts for game in app.js
-* Development Plan  Four
+* Development Plan  Four - Dev Plan four was tweaking and fixing code.
+Making adjustments and abandoning what I wasn't able to complete in the alloted time.
+Have every intention of going back to complete game to 100% my original vision of game play and added features that are missing.

 #### MVP